anders-wartoft/LogGenerator/README.md

 `{counter:name:1}`

-Example: Send data from a file, add a header with a counter and some text around the counter so we can identify that on the server side.
+Example: Send data from a file, add a header with a counter and some text around the counter, so we can identify that on the server side.
-First, send to cmd so we can see that the counter is working:
+First, send to cmd, so we can see that the counter is working:

 `java -jar LogGenerator-with-dependencies.jar -i file -in src/test/data/log-with-time.log -he "<{counter:test:1}>" -o cmd`